How to Become a Physical Therapist: A Helpful Guide to a Rewarding Career

 3. Pass the NPTE

 After completing your DPT, physical therapists are then required to pass the National Physical Therapy Examination (NPTE), which is offered by the Federation of State Boards of Physical Therapy.
-It’s important to note that this examination is offered four times a year, meaning you will have plenty of time to prepare accordingly, as well as numerous opportunities to sign up for the exam throughout the year.

 4. Obtain Your State License